The Oversight Advisory Committee is composed of 5 members who are appointed for a period of 3 years:

 OAC member since October 2023

 Ms. Manditsch held senior leadership roles in oversight within the United Nations, including Chief of Investigations with the World Food Programme, UNRWA and the World Health Organisation.
-Ms. Manditsch is currently a Non-Executive Director of the Scottish Rugby Union.
+Ms. Manditsch is currently a Non-Executive Director of the Scottish Rugby Union and is a member of the Audit & Risk Committee of Rugby Europe.

 Adan Ruiz Villalba